 They should start their search early, perhaps around eighteen months to two years before they intend to start a degree.

 - Research universities and courses – looking at prospectuses and websites is a great way for your son or daughter to start investigating course options, entry requirements and programme content, as well as the location, accommodation and facilities at each university.
-The Unistats website may also prove useful as a means of comparing subject and course options alongside student satisfaction ratings and employability statistics for each degree;
+The Unistats website may also prove useful as a means of comparing subject and course options with student satisfaction ratings and employability statistics for each degree;

 - Attend a UCAS exhibition – a great way to speak to representatives from a large number of universities and colleges, pick up prospectuses and ask any questions about universities of interest is to attend a UCAS exhibition.
 These take place across the country, with the majority arranged between March and June;